-- 3.1 All reference in this Policy and Procedure to the Head of Area or other College post holders includes their appointed nominee. - 3.2 At all stages of this Procedure the student is entitled to be accompanied and/or represented by a person of their choosing e.g. parent/carer, friend, - 3.3 Bolton College will make reasonable adjustments to this Policy and Procedure if required by a student's disability or for other good reason.
+All reference in this Policy to the Head of Area or other College post holders includes their appointed nominee.

+At all stages of this Process the student is entitled to be accompanied and/or represented by a person of their choosing e.g. parent/carer, friend,

+Bolton College will make reasonable adjustments to this policy if required by a student's disability or for other good reason.

-4. Procedure Stage 1 - Emerging Concerns
+4. Stage 1 - Emerging Concerns

-4.1 When a concern about a student's health, safety or wellbeing is raised, a member of staff from the College with primary responsibility and/or knowledge of the student (Head of Area, Curriculum Leader, Vocational Tutor, LDM) should approach the student in a supportive manner to request a meeting.
-This member of staff should also seek advice and guidance from the Head of Learner Support and /or Student Services Manager.
+When a concern about a student's health, safety or wellbeing is raised, a member of staff from the College with primary responsibility and/or knowledge of the student (Head of Area, Curriculum Leader, Vocational Tutor, LDM) should approach the student in a supportive manner to request a meeting.
+This member of staff should also seek advice and guidance from the Head of Learner Support and /or Student Experience Manager.
 Even at this early stage it may be useful to invite in parents/carers of students aged under 18 or those under 25 who have an EHCP and for any adult over the age of 25 who falls under the Safeguarding Adults at Risk Policy.

-- 4.2 Where the concern has arisen externally e.g. on work placement or enrichment event the member of staff may involve other relevant College staff e.g. workplace assessor, career coach, staff involved in enrichment event. - 4.3 The meeting should be conducted in an informal way with an emphasis on supporting the student.
+Where the concern has arisen externally e.g. on work placement or enrichment event the member of staff may involve other relevant College staff e.g. workplace assessor, career coach, staff involved in enrichment event.

+The meeting should be conducted in an informal way with an emphasis on supporting the student.
 The nature of the concern should be explained to the student, and they should be encouraged to discuss the issues (it is possible that they may not have realised the impact of their actions).
-If appropriate, this is an opportunity to provide information to the student about relevant College regulations and procedures, and support that is available within and external to the College, e.g. College Counselling Service; College Mental Health Team, Student Mentor Service, Learner Support, LDMs and Student Services support.
-It should also be explained that a continuation of the same or any additional concerns could result in an escalation to stage 2 of the Procedure. - 4.4 It is anticipated that the student will respond positively, co-operate and access the available support or, where appropriate, modify their behaviour. - 4.5 Within three working days of the meeting, contact by letter or email should be made with the student, setting out any agreed actions and, if appropriate, arrangements for a follow-up meeting with the student at a later date.
-Parents/ Carers of under 18s, under 25s who have an EHCP and any adult over the age of 25 who falls under the Safeguarding Adults at Risk Policy should also be notified of actions and arrangements for follow up. - 4.6 If the student is unwilling or unable to respond positively, the member of staff from the College should discuss the situation with the Head of Learner Support and the Student Services Manager.
-The College may then decide to invoke Stage 2 of the Procedure.
+If appropriate, this is an opportunity to provide information to the student about relevant College regulations and procedures, and support that is available within and external to the College, e.g. Student Experience Team.
+It should also be explained that a continuation of the same or any additional concerns could result in an escalation to stage 2 of the policy.

+It is anticipated that the student will respond positively, co-operate and access the available P a g e 4 of 9 support or, where appropriate, modify their behaviour.

+Within three working days of the meeting, contact by letter or email should be made with the student, setting out any agreed actions and, if appropriate, arrangements for a followup meeting with the student at a later date.
+Parents/ Carers of under 18s, under 25s who have an EHCP and any adult over the age of 25 who falls under the Safeguarding Adults at Risk Policy should also be notified of actions and arrangements for follow up.

+If the student is unwilling or unable to respond positively, the member of staff from the College should discuss the situation with the Head of Learner Support and the Student Experience Manager.
+The College may then decide to invoke Stage 2 of the policy.

-5 Procedure - Stage 2 Continuing Concerns
+5. Stage 2 Continuing Concerns